deployEMDS/technical-documentation/tests/sharing_agreement/negotiation/negotiating_sharing_agreement/test_4_2_1_1/result_fiware.md

 The quality metric for this test is based on the criteria outlined in [iso27001_kpis_subkpis.xlsx](../../../../../design_decisions/background_info/iso27001_kpis_subkpis.xlsx).
 In Phase 1, the focus is on the Functional Suitability metric.
 For detailed information, please refer to the [Comparative criteria (checklists, ...)](./test.md#comparative-criteria-checklists-) section in the test description.

 #### Expected output
-The test aims to assess the state machine implementation of the Simpl ecosystem regarding the sharing negotiation.
+The test aims to assess the state machine implementation of the Fiware ecosystem regarding the sharing negotiation.

 ### Results